-The study was conducted at the University Hospital Institute Méditerranée Infection in Marseille, France.
+The study was conducted at the University Hospital Institute $M\acute{e}diterran\acute{e}$ Infection in Marseille, France.
 Patients with PCR-documented SARS-CoV-2 RNA from a nasopharyngeal sample were admitted to our infectious diseases (ID) ward.
-It should be noted that six patients enrolled at our institute who were described in our first paper, with a six-day follow-up (N=6) (16), were also included in the present study, with a longer follow-up.
+It should be noted that the six patients under hydroxychloroquine and azithromycin combination enrolled at our institute who were described in our first paper, with a six-day follow-up (N = 6) [16], were also included in the present study, with a longer follow-up.

+2.2.
 Clinical classification and clinical follow-up

-Upon admission, patients were grouped into two categories: i) those with an upper respiratory tract infection (URTI) presenting with rhinitis and/or pharyngitis, and/or isolated low-grade fever and myalgia, and ii) those with lower respiratory tract infections (LRTI) presenting with symptoms of pneumonia or bronchitis.
+Upon admission, patients were grouped into two categories: (i) those with an upper respiratory tract infection (URTI) presenting with rhinitis and/or pharyngitis, and/or isolated low-grade fever and myalgia, and (ii) those with lower respiratory tract infections (LRTI) presenting with symptoms of pneumonia or bronchitis.
 The time between the onset of symptoms and admission, and the time between the onset of symptoms and treatment was documented.
-Risk factors for severe COVID-19, including older age, cancer, cardiovascular disease, hypertension, and diabetes (4), as well as chronic obstructive pulmonary disease, obesity and any immunosuppressive treatments were documented.
+Risk factors for severe COVID-19, including older age, cancer, cardiovascular disease, hypertension, and diabetes [4], as well as chronic obstructive pulmonary disease, obesity and any immunosuppressive treatments were documented.

 The national early warning score (NEWS) for COVID-19 patients, was collected upon ward admission and during follow up.
-The NEWS score was calculated based on the following parameters: age, respiratory rate, oxygen saturation, temperature, systolic blood pressure, pulse rate and level of consciousness (19).
-We defined three risk categories for clinical deterioration: low score (NEWS 0-4), medium score (NEWS 5-6), and high score (NEWS≥7) for COVID patients.
+The NEWS score was calculated based on the following parameters: age, respiratory rate, oxygen saturation, temperature, systolic blood pressure, pulse rate and level of consciousness [20].
+We defined three risk categories for clinical deterioration: low score (NEWS 0-4), medium score (NEWS 5-6), and high score (NEWS \geq 7) for COVID patients.